Consultation Complete

 Some airlines will require you to notify them of your medical equipment before the flight and fill in additional paperwork.
 If you don’t do this, you might, in some cases, not be allowed to board the aircraft with your medication.

-Only take enough Saxenda with you to cover your holiday.
+Only take enough medication with you to cover your holiday.

-You can keep the Saxenda pen for one month when stored at a temperature below 30°C or in a refrigerator (2°C to 8°C).
+You can keep the weight loss pens for a month when stored at a temperature below 30°C or in a refrigerator (2°C to 8°C).
 Do not freeze.
-Do not put Saxenda in your check-in bag as it will freeze in the aeroplane compartment.
+Do not put any weight loss pens in your check-in bag as they will freeze in the aeroplane compartment.

 If you are travelling for less than 30 days and the temperature is below 30 degrees you do not need to take a icepack with you.